 9. Blade Runner

-While there is some disagreement about which of filmmaker Tarsem Singh’s films to include as the most visually stunning, there’s also disagreement about which film from the Blade Runner franchise belongs on this list.
+While there is some disagreement about which filmmaker Tarsem Singh’s films to include as the most visually stunning, there’s also disagreement about which film from the Blade Runner franchise belongs on this list.

 Some users say the legacy sequel Blade Runner 2049 is the most stunning, but I have to give it to the original classic, without which the sequel wouldn’t exist.
 Blade Runner follows an ex-cop as he hunts down criminal synthetic human “replicants” in an incredibly realized futuristic Los Angeles.